Rlx 1.3.0

 Output

-Each track can be assigned to an output and MIDI channel using the encoder  above the OUTPUT label on the screen.
+Each track can be assigned to an output and MIDI channel using the encoder  above the OUTPUT label.
 The available output types include:

-• MIDI OUT 1: Corresponds to the TRS MIDI output labeled MIDI OUT 1 on the rear of the device.
+• MIDI OUT 1 — TRS MIDI output labeled MIDI OUT 1 on the rear of the device

-• USB: For MIDI data routed through the USB connection labeled USB MIDI.
+• USB — MIDI data sent via the rear USB connection labeled USB MIDI

-When MIDI or USB is selected as the output, the encoder above the CHANNEL label  allows to adjust the MIDI channel.
-MIDI and USB tracks support 8-voice polyphony, whereas CV tracks are monophonic, with only the first voice being output.
+When MIDI or USB is selected, the encoder above the CHANNEL label  allows you to select a MIDI channel (1–16).
+MIDI and USB tracks support 8-voice polyphony, whereas CV tracks are monophonic (only the highest voice is used).

 Output Selection Screenshot